-A proactive anti-malware solution with memory forensics, which is specifically designed for malware analysts who performs manually dynamic analysis, comes with a kernel driver (written in C/C++) that protects the system in real time.
+A proactive anti-malware solution with memory forensics, which is specifically designed for malware analysts who performs manually dynamic analysis, comes with a kernel driver (written in C/C++) that protects the device in real time similarly to advanced endpoint protections.
 The solution offers robust security while prioritizing user privacy.
 It's a great choice for home users who want effective protection without compromising their personal data.

 The author has a simple but one could say, the most effective solution to the entire malware problem, including their worst versions, namely ransomwares, which prevents their operation at the kernel level before any damage can occur.

-• BYOVD protection (detects/prevents administrator-to-kernel transition that is used in kernel mode malwares)
+- BYOVD (Bring Your Own Vulnerable Driver) protection (detects/prevents administrator-to-kernel transition that is used in kernel mode malwares)

 * * * The majority of malwares, if not all, are not digitally signed.
 An unsigned executable doesn't automatically mean malicious software.
-If we consider protecting a company's server from cyber threats, it is easier to prevent the execution of unsigned code at the kernel level with default settings.
-If a software is needed that uses a DLL (Dynamic Link Library) that is not digitally signed, it is manually analyzed and added to the allowed list.
+If we consider protecting a company's server from cyber threats, it is easier to prevent the execution of an unknown unsigned code at the kernel level with default settings.
+If a software is needed that uses a DLL (Dynamic Link Library) that is not digitally signed, it is manually analyzed and added to the white list.
 At this point, the risk of ransomware causing any damage has already been minimized.
-These few simple but crucial features significantly reduces manual work.
-Instead of dealing with thousands of suspicious events, there are only a few that need to be reviewed.

-Most antivirus solutions lack integrity checks at the kernel level.
-Therefore this solution provides significantly better protection for home users than any traditional AV.
+Most AV solutions that the author tested so far, lacks integrity checks at the kernel level.
+Therefore this solution provides significantly better protection for home users than any traditional cybersecurity solution.
 This solution respects user privacy and does not track your browsing history, unlike almost all others.

 After these measures, malware is forced to reveal itself , and the malware author must use a leaked code signing certificate.
 The attack surface has now significantly decreased.
-If an unsigned DLL is allowed to run as an administrator privileges, the damage has very likely already occurred and manual analysis is necessary in any case.
+If an unsigned DLL is allowed to run as an administrator privileges (the operation of a typical ransomware), the damage has very likely already occurred and manual analysis is necessary in any case.

 Depending on the settings, the solution either reduces the attack surface or completely prevents the operation of the malware in most situations.
 In practice, this solution forces the malware to become visible.